 Homeownership is the American Dream.

-It’s the place you create memories with family and friends.
+Your home is the place you create memories with family and friends.
 It keeps your warm and dry during harsh Missouri weather.

 You spend hours watching DIY shows on TV, planning how to put your touch on the place you call home.

 For most, their home is the biggest purchase of their life.

 Of course you want to make sure the place you rest your head is protected properly.
 Let’s take a closer look at a Missouri Homeowners Insurance policy to see what it really provides.

 Missouri Homeowners Insurance: Where To Begin?

 Property, you guessed it,